Friday, May 29, 2015

 Wednesday, April 15, 2015

 Our April meeting was the annual Brown Bag Bonanza Extravaganza, another great success due to the hard work of Sandi Carner and her many helpers.
-As always, we have a huge stash of needlework related items from new to vintage, large to small, from which to choose.
-It all starts at 6:30pm.
-Come prepared to shop till you drop.
-There are amazing bargains and treasures to be had, something for everyone, from appliques to zippers.
+As always, we had a huge stash of needlework related items from new to vintage, large to small, from which to choose.
+There were amazing bargains and treasures to be had, something for everyone, from appliques to zippers.
 If you missed it this year, plan to come in 2016.

 Posted by Jean L. at 10:30 AM